WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Aggregation**:
 The task of gathering a number of autonomous individuals in a common place. (p.294)

-Artificial physics approach: is a field of research that models the behavior of individual agents using virtual forces.
+Artificial physics approach: is a field of research that models the behaviour of individual agents using virtual forces.
 Attraction forces (through which different agents tend to stay near each other) and repulsion forces (which prevent collisions between individuals).
-The force exerted on it by each of its neighbors, which depends on the neighbor distance. (p.294)
+The force exerted on it by each of its neighbours, which depends on the neighbour distance. (p.294)

-Probabilistic approach: the behavior of each robot is determined partially in a random manner, and partially based on its interactions with the surrounding environment.
+Probabilistic approach: the behaviour of each robot is determined partially in a random manner, and partially based on its interactions with the surrounding environment.
 Switching between states using a finite state machine with at least two states (walk and wait). (p.294)

-Environment-mediated aggregation method: the location of a given robot in the environment influences the robot behavior, so that aggregation is achieved with higher probability in some defined “preferential” regions.
+Environment-mediated aggregation method: the location of a given robot in the environment influences the robot behaviour, so that aggregation is achieved with higher probability in some defined “preferential” regions.
 It starts moving randomly until it collides with another honeybee; when a collision occurs, the honeybee stops, and remains stopped for a time duration. (p.296)

 What is an "aggregate"?
 A group of robots such that for any pair of robots in the group there is a path connecting them formed by robots within a maximum distance from each other; the value of the maximum distance is usually chosen based on the range of local communication and sensing of robots.
 In studies where robots are controlled by a finite state machine, aggregates can be identified by robots whose controller is in the “wait” state. (p.297)